Content

 You’ve probably heard about using coconut oil, as well as other natural oils, for hair health.
 People say using coconut oil as a topical treatment can prevent hair damage and stimulate growth.
 If you’re curious about other essential oils for hair, we have a guide for that, too.

-Coconut oil comes from the kernel or meat of the coconut.
+Coconut oil comes from the kernel (or what’s often referred to as the meat) of the coconut.
 While there’s currently no evidence that coconut oil speeds up hair growth when applied to hair topically, some research has found that certain compounds in coconut oil may reduce the effects of DHT.

 The study that supports coconut oil's ability to reduce DHT levels found that lauric acid, a substance found in coconut oil, may affect the 5-alpha reductase enzyme that converts testosterone to DHT.